 Freestanding flagpoles are not permitted.

-101

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

 H. OUTDOOR STORAGE/SHEDS

 All items stored outside such as trash cans, recycling bins, compost containers, yard equipment, doghouses, etc. must be reasonably screened from view from grade level of a neighboring Lot, the Master Association Property and/or an adjacent street with substantial plant material approved by the DRC.

 Storage sheds and green houses are only permitted in rear and side yards enclosed by high masonry walls.
-The top of the structure must be below the top of the wall and reasonably screened from view from grade level of a neighboring Lot, the Master Association Property and/or an adjacent street with substantial plant material approved by the DRC
+The top of the structure must be below the top of the wall and reasonably screened from view from grade level of a neighboring Lot, the Master Association Property and/or an adjacent street with substantial plant material approved by the DRC.

-102

-GPN | DESIGN GUIDELINES

 SECTION VI:

-GENERAL CONDITIONS OF APPROVAL
+GENERAL CONDITIONS OF APPROVA

-103

-GPN | DESIGN GUIDELINES

-Section VI: General Conditions of Approval

 SECTION VI: GENERAL CONDITIONS OF APPROVAL

 The following shall be conditions of any architectural approval and shall be deemed incorporated by reference into all plans and specifications and DRC letters of approval.
 It shall be the responsibility of the applying Owner to ensure that these conditions are enforced upon all persons or firms used, engaged, or employed in carrying out any planning, design or construction of the Improvement.
 The DRC may condition its approval of plans and specifications with such changes it deems appropriate and may require submission of additional plans and specifications or other information or materials prior to approving or disapproving plans and specifications.